 Further, through smart contracts, tokenized securities can work as programmable equity — paying out dividends or performing stock buybacks through a couple of lines of code.
 Finally, putting real-world assets on blockchain technology has the potential to usher in broader, global access to markets.

-Meanwhile, financial institutions themselves aren’t sitting still.
-The Australian Stock Exchange announced an effort to replace its system for bookkeeping, clearance, and settlements with a blockchain solution developed by Digital Asset Holdings, by April 2023.
+Meanwhile, financial institutions aren’t sitting still.
+The Australian Stock Exchange plans to replace its system for bookkeeping, clearance, and settlements with a blockchain solution, developed by Digital Asset Holdings, by April 2023.
 In the UK, the London Stock Exchange is also moving toward blockchain solutions with its recent hiring of a head of group digital assets.
 The news followed the UK government announcing its plan to introduce legislation that would support the development and use of DLT, as well as cryptocurrency and stablecoins.

-In June 2017, enterprise-focused blockchain company Chain — since incorporated into a new company called Interstellar — successfully orchestrated live transactions between the Nasdaq and Citi’s banking infrastructure via integration.
-Meanwhile, Overstock’s CEO launched a trading platform called tZero, which wants to create a blockchain-backed dark pool, or private exchange, for securities that might be listed on the Nasdaq.

-While tokenized assets are a hugely promising use case for blockchain technology, the biggest hurdle is regulatory.
-It’s still unclear if ownership blockchain technology is legally binding, while tokens remain an ambiguous term that don’t currently have legal standing.
-Regulatory and legislative guidance will be key to the success of these nascent projects.

-The worlds of the consumer, the financial institution, and blockchain are slowly converging.
-Another space where that convergence has the potential to completely upend the way finance operates today is lending and credit — a domain that’s no stranger to disruption.

-Second | Further, through smart contracts, tokenized securities can work as programmable equity — paying out dividends or performing stock buybacks through a couple of lines of code.
-Finally, putting real-world assets on blockchain technology has the potential to usher in broader, global access to markets.

-Meanwhile, financial institutions themselves aren’t sitting still.
-The Australian Stock Exchange announced an effort to replace its system for bookkeeping, clearance, and settlements with a blockchain solution developed by Digital Asset Holdings, by April 2023.
-In the UK, the London Stock Exchange is also moving toward blockchain solutions with its recent hiring of a head of group digital assets.
-The news followed the UK government announcing its plan to introduce legislation that would support the development and use of DLT, as well as cryptocurrency and stablecoins.

-In June 2017, enterprise-focused blockchain company Chain — since incorporated into a new company called Interstellar — successfully orchestrated live transactions between the Nasdaq and Citi’s banking infrastructure via integration.
-Meanwhile, Overstock’s CEO launched a trading platform called tZero, which wants to create a blockchain-backed dark pool, or private exchange, for securities that might be listed on the Nasdaq.
+In 2017, enterprise-focused blockchain company Chain — since acquired by Stellar — successfully orchestrated live transactions between the Nasdaq and Citi’s banking infrastructure via integration.
+Meanwhile, Overstock’s CEO launched a trading platform called tZero, which aims to create a blockchain-backed dark pool, or private exchange, for securities that might be listed on the Nasdaq.

-While tokenized assets are a hugely promising use case for blockchain technology, the biggest hurdle is regulatory.
-It’s still unclear if ownership blockchain technology is legally binding, while tokens remain an ambiguous term that don’t currently have legal standing.
+While tokenized assets are a hugely promising use case for blockchain technology, the biggest hurdle is regulation.
+It’s still unclear if ownership via blockchain technology is legally binding, while tokens remain an ambiguous term that don’t currently have legal standing.
 Regulatory and legislative guidance will be key to the success of these nascent projects.

 The worlds of the consumer, the financial institution, and blockchain are slowly converging.
 Another space where that convergence has the potential to completely upend the way finance operates today is lending and credit — a domain that’s no stranger to disruption.